 In the Dream State, I did -- and I was.

 Grief is rarely that easy, but thankfully, it's become easier over the years.
 I've had lots of help.
 I'm grateful to have had the opportunity to attend retreats with two contemporary American Buddhist masters of a "good cry": Stephen Levine and Joanna Macy.
 Although the focus of their work is different (Levine serves in the field of death and dying.
 Macy empowers ecological activists.), each of these gifted Teachers gets to the Heart of the Matter with incredible grace, insight and skill.
 Through periods of silent meditation, guided mediations, talks, and experiential exercises, they each have the ability to skillfully guide their retreat participants toward an experience of the Open Heart of Awareness.
 True spiritual elders (Macy is 85.
 Levine, 77), they each are able to bring the essence of the Teachings out of the Sutra books and to real, lived experiences.
 Through their being and the gatherings they create, they each bring the limitless energy of love, compassion and forgiveness to Life.

 July 17, 1937 - January 17, 2016

-Conditioned to hold our own pain and the pain of the world at arm's length, encouraged to keep a stiff upper lip, we aren't able to turn towards Life/Death with a compassionate embrace and a loving kiss.
-As a result, all too often, we then scurry through our lives with a closed heart until we encounter the loss of a loved one.
+Conditioned to hold our own pain and the pain of the world at arm's length, encouraged to keep a stiff upper lip, we aren't able to turn towards Life and Death with a compassionate embrace and a loving kiss.
+As a result, all too often, we just scurry through our lives with a closed heart until we encounter the loss of a loved one.
 Then, as Stephen Levine points out, our grief may be overwhelming, compounded by the regret that our love was unexpressed.